varun93/backup-file-system/README.md

 **Description**

 This is an implementation of a backup file system build using wrapfs, which is a null layer file system.
-BKPFS allows user to automatically create backups of regular files defined by **write frequency** interval.
+It allows user to automatically create backups of regular files defined by **write frequency** interval.

 ### Important Features